dylanintech/flo/README.md

 ### monitoring
 so the way flo **monitoring** works is that flo will spawn whatever child process you tell it to. if the process you attempt to monitor is already running, flo will simply restart it so that it can be monitored. if the process you attempt to monitor is not running, flo will start it and then monitor it.

-to start monitoring a process, you can run the `monitor` command and pass it the command you would like to monitor:
+to start monitoring a process, you can run the `monitor` command and pass it the command for executing the process you would like to monitor:
 ```bash
 flocli monitor "node index.js"
 ```